In This Section

-When Denbury was in the early stages of designing our corporate headquarters, our commitment to sustainability was evidenced by making LEED certification a top priority.
-The design-build team preparing our headquarters space knew that green building practices reduce negative impacts on the environment and also reduce operating costs and increase workers’ productivity.
-Denbury was proud to receive this certification for our headquarters.
+Sustainability is integrated into the design and construction of Denbury’s corporate headquarters.
+In 2020, Denbury relocated our corporate headquarters to a new Leadership in Energy and Environmental Design (“LEED”) certified building in Plano, Texas.
+Even prior to relocating, Denbury was committed to sustainability by making LEED certification a top priority.
+When we designed our previous corporate headquarters, we knew that green building practices reduce negative impacts on the environment and also reduce operating costs and increase workers’ productivity.
+Denbury was proud to also receive this certification for our previous corporate headquarters.